chsaporito/bikesharing/README.md

 ```
 This heatmap shows the number of checkouts by user type and gender by the weekday.
 We can see that male subscribers are the heaviest users particularly on Thursdays and Fridays.
+The unknown gender type appears to have only Customer as its user type with no Subscriber types.
 ```

 ![This is an image](/images/avg_trip_duration.PNG)